• 3,000 firms

 Documentation and maintenance

 Document the data standards, mappings, and transformation rules for future reference.
-Documentation serves as a guide for data management and maintenance, enabling consistent data practices across the organization.
+Documentation serves as a guide for data management and maintenance, enabling you to enforce data standardization rules across the organization.

 Establish data governance policies and procedures to maintain standardized data over time.
 This includes monitoring data quality, enforcing compliance with data standards, and addressing any new challenges or changes in the data landscape.